RakuTheSenpai/TeamBuilder/README.md

 # TeamBuilder
-Python Bot to create teams to custom games.
+Python Bot to create teams for custom games.

 ## Instalation
 Since the bot is not currently hosted anywhere, just clone the repository and run: